1 year full-time

 Students holding an MSc in Entomology have gone on to work for research institutes such as Rothamsted Research, FERA (the Food and Environment Research Agency), the James Hutton Institute, commercial biological control companies, the agrochemical industry and as agronomists and ecological consultants.

 They have also gained employment with conservation bodies such as Natural England, Scottish Natural Heritage or overseas.
-A number of graduates have worked as forensic entomologists.
-Typically 70 per cent of Entomology MSc graduates will go into research careers or onto PhD courses.
+Typically 70% of Entomology MSc graduates will go into research careers or onto PhD courses.

 Harper Adams University has the best and most consistent long-term graduate employment performance in specialist agri-food higher education